Picolab/G2S/README.md

 ## Running a Pico Agency

-Start with a fresh pico engine.
+Start with a fresh pico engine (as above).

-You will need to register these rulesets for agencies:
+You will need to register these additional rulesets for agencies:

 ```
 https://raw.githubusercontent.com/Picolab/G2S/master/krl/colors.krl